25 Equal Opportunity, Affirmative Action, and Nondiscrimination

 8. Gather and report data related to the equal opportunity program and affirmative action plan.

-9. Ensure that policies and procedures are implemented to address all forms of harassment, including a procedure to receive and investigate complaints and recommend necessary action to the President.
+9. Ensure that policies and procedures are implemented to address all forms of harassment, including a procedure to receive and investigate complaints and recommend necessary action to the appropriate decision-maker.

 10. Develop and implement educational programs regarding all types of harassment.